Information on how to export your data from RefWorks and into another citation management system.

 RefWorks was made available for use by Adelphi affiliates courtesy of a licensing agreement between Adelphi University Libraries and the provider.
-After careful consideration the Libraries have determined that this product does not provide the best value for our students and faculty in comparison to other products in this space.
-The Libraries will therefore cease to provide institutional access to RefWorks as of 1 September 2022.
+After careful consideration the Libraries have determined that this product does not provide the best value for our students and faculty in comparison to other products in this space, and ceased institutional support as of September 2022.

 This guide provides information on how to export, save, and migrate your citation data out of RefWorks and into another reference management system, of which there are many.
 After September 1st you may lose access to your saved citation data.
 If you have used RefWorks while at Adelphi, action is required to preserve your citation data!